 Mid Level: Manzil Downtown

 Luxury: Armani Hotel (Inside Burj Khalifa)

-This area has many of the same benefits of Downtown Dubai and is literally situated next door.
-So you’re a short car journey or taxi from the Dubai Fountains, Burj Khalifa and Dubai Mall.
+This area has many of the same benefits of Downtown Dubai and is situated next door.
+You’re just a short car journey or taxi from the Dubai Fountains, Burj Khalifa and Dubai Mall.
 There’s a good selection of restaurants, nightlife and hotels.
 It’s not as lively as Trade Center but it does have some cool restaurants and places to hang out.

 Affordable: Park Regis Business Bay

 Mid Level: Radisson Blu Dubai Canal

 More popular with business travellers but also home to luxury hotels, such as The Four Seasons and Ritz Carlton.
 This is the swanky side of Dubai.